 A piece of equipment that is handy but not vital is a wooden rack of some sort to hang your links on, as sausage links need to tighten in the skins at room temperature for a while, and then “bloom” overnight in the fridge.

 Before You Start: Get Your Ingredients and Equipment Cold

 The first thing you need to know is that you want your ingredients all laid out and at the right temperature BEFORE you begin.
-Start by making sure the meat and fat is extremely cold by putting it in the freezer for an hour or two.
+Start by making sure the meat and fat are extremely cold by putting them in the freezer for an hour or two.
 You can even use fat straight from the freezer, as frozen fat cuts better.

 A good way to tell if your sausage meat and fat are cold enough is if your hands start to hurt and go numb while handling it.
 You are looking for as close to 32 degrees as you can get without actually freezing the meat — using pre-frozen meat is fine, but you if you then refreeze it, it will suffer greatly in quality.

 This carries through to your equipment.
 Put your bowls and your grinder in the freezer or at least the refrigerator for at least an hour before using them.
 I can’t say it enough: Cold, cold, cold.